 Interested in learning more about Python?
 We suggest checking out our Learn Python 3 course, where you’ll learn the most up-to-date version of Python, while picking up foundational programming concepts.
 We also recommend the Analyze data with Python Skill Path, where you’ll dive into statistics, data manipulation, data visualization, and hypothesis testing; and Learn Data Visualization with Python is a great next step.

 Or you could try our free course Getting Started with Python for Data Science to get a taste of what it’s like to be a data scientist.
 We’ll show you how to use Python and industry-standard tools like Jupyter Notebook to analyze real datasets for answers to real data science questions.
-And if you want to pursue a career in data, we recommend exploring our Data Scientist: Analytics Specialist career path or the Data Scientist: Machine Learning Specialist career path.
-If you’re not sure which path is right for you, check out this article on the difference between data analysts and data scientists.
+And if you want to pursue a career in data, try our Data Scientist: Analytics Specialist career path or Data Scientist: Machine Learning Specialist career path.
+If you’re not sure which path is right for you, check out this article on the difference between Data Analysts and Data Scientists.

 To learn more about other data science languages, head over to our article on choosing a data science language.